 By the way, I am usually not a proponent of multi-tasking.
 Something is always getting gypped by not getting your full attention, so when I’m blogging I throw on a show I’ve seen before and don’t feel the need to watch closely.

-You Might Also Like: 11 Shows to Binge-Watch on Netflix
+You Might Also Like: How to Multitask the Right Way

 What productive things to do do you fill your weekend with?

 JOIN THE TRIBE!